PresidentialParadise/The-Big-Cheese/docs/running_server.md

   `mongodb://localhost:27017`
 * `DB_NAME` is the name of the database and can be pretty much any string as you would expect.
+* `ADMIN_USER_NAME` is the name of the initial user (which is created and made admin when no previous users existed).
+  Defaults to `admin`
+* `ADMIN_USER_PASSWORD` is the pasword of this initial user.
+Random by default and printed to the console when the initial user is created